 In a case reminiscent of Garner's, George Floyd died after a Minneapolis police officer, Derek Chauvin, placed his knee on Floyd's neck for almost nine minutes, including almost three minutes after the man became unresponsive.
 Floyd, who was unarmed, had been arrested for trying to pass a counterfeit \$20 bill to buy cigarettes.
-He had been handcuffed but reportedly was resisting arrest when Chauvin pulled him out of a police car and placed his knee on Floyd's neck, ignoring Floyd's repeated statements that he couldn't breathe and onlookers' pleas on Floyd's behalf.
+He had been handcuffed but reportedly was resisting when Chauvin pulled him out of a police car and placed his knee on Floyd's neck, ignoring Floyd's repeated statements that he couldn't breathe and onlookers' pleas on Floyd's behalf.
 The four officers involved were fired after a bystander's video of the death was released.
-Chauvin has been charged with felony murder based on the underlying felony of assault (Minnesota does not recognize the merger exception to felony murder) as well as depraved-heart murder and involuntary manslaughter.
-The other three officers have been charged as accomplices to felony murder and to involuntary manslaughter.
-Floyd's death led to weeks of protests around the world and calls for police department reforms.
+Chauvin was charged with felony murder based on the underlying felony of assault (Minnesota does not recognize the merger exception to felony murder) as well as depraved-heart murder and involuntary manslaughter.
+After about 10 hours of deliberation, a jury convicted Chauvin on all three counts, and he was sentenced to 221/2 years in prison.
+The other three officers have been charged as accomplices to felony murder and to involuntary manslaughter, but their trials have been delayed while the Justice Department pursues federal charges that all four officers violated Floyd's civil rights.
+The city of Minneapolis agreed to pay Floyd's family \$27 million to settle their civil claims.
+George Floyd's death led to protests around the world and calls for police department reforms.
 See What We Know About the Death of George Floyd in Minneapolis, N.Y.
 TIMES, June 1, 2020; Live Updates on George Floyd Protests: Congress to Debate Police Reforms, N.Y.
-TIMES, June 8, 2020.
+TIMES, June 8, 2020; Matt Furber, Floyd Case Sees Delay for the Trial Of 3 Officers, N.Y.
+TIMES, May 14, 2021, at A19; Tim Arango, Chauvin Given 221/2-Year Term in Floyd Killing, N.Y.
+TIMES, June 26, 2021, at A1.